3.1 Legal basis for processing

 (ii) necessary for taking steps to enter into or executing a contract with you for the services or products you request, or for carrying out our obligations under such a contract, such as when we use your data for some of the purposes in sections 3.2(a), (b) (c) and (j) below (as well as certain of the data disclosures described in section 4);

 (iii) required to meet our legal or regulatory responsibilities, including when we conduct the checks referred to in section 3.2(a) below and make the disclosures to authorities, regulators and government bodies referred to in sections 3.2(g) and 4 below;

 (iv) in some cases, necessary for the performance of a task carried out in the public interest;

 (v) when we use special categories of personal data, necessary for establishing, exercising or defending legal claims or where the processing relates to personal data manifestly in the public domain; and

 (vi) in limited circumstances, processed with your consent which we obtain from you from time to time (for instance where required by laws other than the EU GDPR), or processed with your explicit consent in the case of special categories of personal data such as your medical information.

 Examples of the ‘legitimate interests’ referred to above are:

 - pursuing certain of the purposes in sections 3.2(a) to 3.2(k) below;

-- exercising our rights under Articles 26 and 27 of the Federal Constitution of the Swiss Confederation, including our freedom to conduct a business and right to property;
+- exercising our rights under Articles 16 and 17 of the Charter of Fundamental Rights, including our freedom to conduct a business and right to property;

-- when we make the disclosures referred to in section 4 below, providing products and services and assuring a consistently high service standard across the UBS Group, and keeping our customers, employees and other stakeholders satisfied.; and
+- when we make the disclosures referred to in section 4 below, providing products and services and assuring a consistently high service standard across the UBS Group, and keeping our customers, employees and other stakeholders satisfied.
+More information about what this entails can be found in section 11; and

 - meeting our accountability and regulatory requirements around the world,